KantaS12/KantaS12.github.io/essays/typescript-reflection.md

 ```

 ## Is TypeScript a Good Programming Language?

-TypeScript in my opinion is a good programming language, especially from a software engineering perspective.
-As a beginner, it was much easier to get into this language than languages like C. There also have types that you can set your objects to which is convenient and also to make sure there are no errors being raised up.
+In my opinion, TypeScript is a good programming language, especially from a software engineering perspective.
+As a beginner, it was much easier to get into than languages like C. Plus, it has types you can set for your objects, which is super convenient and helps prevent errors from popping up.

-Two types that were helpful was the "any" and also the "unknown" type.
+Two types that I found particularly helpful were "any" and "unknown."
+They give you flexibility when you need it:

 ```